AirtestProject/Poco/doc/netease-internal-use-template.rst

     import re

     from airtest_hunter import AirtestHunter, open_platform, wait_for_hunter_connected
-    try:
-        from poco.vendor.airtest import AirtestPoco as Poco
-    except ImportError:
     from poco.drivers.netease.internal import NeteasePoco as Poco

     __all__ = ['Player']